 - Qualicum – a small enclave of architect-designed 1960s executive homes

-- Saint Basil’s Church and/or First Unitarian Church – mid-century places of worship
+- Saint Basil’s Church – a mid-century place of worship

 - MORE DETAILS TO COME